RyanWilkie/sample_app/README.md

-# Ruby on Rails TutorialL sample application
+# Ruby on Rails Tutorial: sample application

 This is the sample application for the
 [*Ruby on Rails Tutorial: Learn Web Development*](http://www.railstutorial.org/)